-Six days of intensive classes in monologues, sonnets, voice, movement and verse is followed by a week’s rehearsal and performance of an online, abridged version of Shakespeare's Hamlet, directed by RADA tutor Gary Lagden.
-This will be an ensemble production in which everyone gets to play Hamlet.
-Students also receive individual tutorials in Movement.
+Week two includes rehearsal and performance of an online, abridged version of Shakespeare's Hamlet, directed by RADA tutor Gary Lagden.
+This will be an ensemble production in which everyone gets to play the role of Hamlet.
+Students will also receive individual tutorials in movement and verse.

 Part of our World of Shakespeare series of courses.